aas312/insurance_dapp/README.md

 Run truffle test
 From repo root
 ```
-$ truffle test
+truffle test
 ```

 #### Explanation of test

 Policy.sol in policy.test.js

 The policy contract requires constructor values and is created in a factory fashion so we can't rely on the migration script or an existing deployed contract.
-Before our test we create a new instance of the contract with correct constructor values capture it's address to use in all test.
+Before our test we create a new instance of the contract with correct constructor values and capture it's address to use in all test.

 should accept funds:<br/>
 Written to verify the ability to send funds to the contract.
 Verifies correct balances for a user and the policy contract when funds are sent to the contract and event is emitted.